huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 **Minimum System Requirements**
 * Linux (CentOS/Ubuntu/Redhat)
-* Java 8 or above either from a JRE or JDK installation
+* JDK 8 either from a JRE or JDK installation

 ## II.
 Download Replicant and Create a Home Repository